rcaverob/hack_a_thing/README.md

 # Hack-a-thing: GraphQL

 ## What I did
 I coded a simple implementation of GraphQL.
-The implemented server contains a list of courses and professors and responds to queries about these.
+I created a schema to define courses and professors and how they relate.
+I created a list of courses and professors and made it so that the server responds to queries about these (both viewing and adding).

 ## How to Use